 Jobs and wages

-This also applies to workers who were made redundant as a result of coronavirus, and employers can also re-recruit staff who left to start a new job, which fell through, and furlough them under the scheme.
+The Coronvirus Job Retention Scheme applies to those who were on the firm’s payroll as of 19 March 2020.
+However, workers who were made redundant as a result of coronavirus can be re-employed and furloughed by their employer.
+Firms can also re-recruit staff who left to start a new job, which then fell through, and furlough them under the scheme.

-The government has also announced the Self-employment Income Support Scheme (SEISS) allowing those eligible to receive a taxable grant worth 80% of average monthly profits based on the last three years of tax returns, up to a maximum of £2,500 a month.
-While this scheme will be available from June, the self-employed will be able to access Universal Credit before then.
-See here for more.
+To help self employed workers, the government has announced the Self-employment Income Support Scheme (SEISS) allowing those eligible to receive a taxable grant worth 80% of average monthly profits based on the last three years of tax returns, up to a maximum of £2,500 a month.

 Overdrafts and loans

-- Those hit financially by coronavirus who already have an arranged overdraft on their main personal current account, will be charged 0% on up to £500 for up to three months.
+- Those hit financially by coronavirus who already have an arranged overdraft on their main personal current account, will be charged 0% on the first £500 for three months.
 Customers without an overdraft on their main personal current account are able to request this.